-Delivery will be required to be made from time to lime, and in such quantities as may be directed by the
+Delivery will be required to be made from time to me, and in such quantities as may be directed by the the contract by his or their bond, with two sumicies sureties, each in the penal amount of twenty-five hundred [\$2,500] dollars.

-Any bidder for this contract must be known to be engaged in and well prepared for the business, and must have satisfactory testimonials to that effect; and the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract by his or their bond, with two sufficient sureties, each in the penal amount of twenty-five hundred (\$2,500) dollars.
+Any bidder for this contract must be known to be engaged in and well prepared for the business, and must are satisfactory testimonials to that effect; and the perion or persons to whom the contract may be awarded it be required to give security for the performance of its contract by his or their bond, with two sufficient areties, each in the penal amount of twenty-five hundred is 500 dollars.

-Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person be so interested, it shall distinctly state that fact; also that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud; and that no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
+Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person be so interested, it shall distinctly state that fact; also that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud; and that no member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or many portion of the profits thereof.
 The bid or estimate must be verified by the oath, in writing, of the party or parties making the estimate that the several matters stated therein are in all respects true.
 Where more than one person is interested it is requisite that the verification be made and subscribed by all the parties interested.